 - The ‘++’ requirement- Seek providers that offer a decoupled architecture, separating storage (low-cost data lakes like S3 or Snowflake) from compute (on-demand analysis).

-- Performance metric- Ensure the provider utilizes an index-free architecture to maintain query speed at petabyte scale, avoiding the performance degradation common in traditional proprietary databases.
+- Performance metric- Ensure the provider utilises an index-free architecture to maintain query speed at petabyte scale, avoiding the performance degradation common in traditional proprietary databases.

 - Federated capability- Modern leaders must support federated search, allowing analysts to query data where it resides (e.g., cloud buckets, SaaS logs) without moving it, which respects data sovereignty and avoids egress fees.

-Forrester warns that many marketed AI features, such as basic chatbots or alert summarizers, offer low utility (‘AI trash’).
+Forrester warns that many marketed AI features, such as basic chatbots or alert summarisers, offer low utility (‘AI slop’).

 - The ‘++’ requirement- Look for Agentic AI, autonomous systems capable of reasoning, planning investigations, and executing remediation with ‘human-on-the-loop’ oversight.